habari-extras/markup/readme.txt

 Little software is the product of one individual's efforts. markUp utilizes components developed by other developers.
 We are grateful for their efforts.

-1. markItUp! - a jQuery based markup editor by Jay Salvat (http://markitup.jaysalvat.com/) forms the heart of markUp.
+1. markItUp! - a jQuery based markup editor by Jay Salvat (http://markitup.jaysalvat.com/) forms the heart of markup.

 2. PHP Markdown - a markdown parser by Michel Fortin (http://www.michelf.com/) is used for markdown parsing.

+3. Textile -  a textile parser by Dean Allen <dean@textism.com>, Carlo Zottmann <carlo@g-blog.net>, and Alex Shiels (http://thresholdstate.com/) is used for textile parsing.